-Your Google My Business (GMB) listing serves as a hub for helping you obtain local leads for your company.
+Your Google Business Profile (GBP) listing (formerly Google My Business) serves as a hub for helping you obtain local leads for your company.
 Since you claimed this listing, you find you get tons of calls and local traffic for your business.
 Great!

 Before you start rapidly sending messages and emails to Google, take a breath.
 We’ve got all the information you need to understand your account suspension and how you can fix it.
 We’ll answer questions for you like:

 - What types of Google suspensions are there?

 - Why was my Google Business Profile suspended?

 - How do I get my listing reinstated?

 - How do I avoid a suspended GBP listing in the future?